Learning Interpretable Characteristic Kernels via Decision Forests: Discussion

 \section{Discussion}

-The RF induced kernel is, to our knowledge, the first learned kernel that is proven to be universal.
-This is a first step towards building lifelong learning kernel machines with strong theoretical guarantees~\cite{Pentina2015-sm, Murugesan2018-tw}.
-The empirical experiments presented here illustrate the potential advantages of learning kernels even for static (rather than lifelong) learning problems, specifically under independence testing.
-A previously proposed approach for independence testing called MGC can be thought of, in a sense, as kernel learning: given $n$ samples, and a pair of kernel or distance functions, it chooses one of the approximately $n^2$ sparsified kernels, by excluding all but the nearest neighbors for each data point~\cite{mgc1,mgc2}.
-Because RF can be thought of as a nearest neighbor algorithm~\cite{Lin2006-sb}, in a sense, the RF induced kernel is a natural extension of that work, which leads to far more data adaptive estimates of the nearest neighbors, using supervised information when available.
-It will be natural to evaluate the performance of these RF induced kernels on other kernel learning problems, including classification, regression, clustering, two-sample testing, and embedding~\cite{scholkopf2002learning}.
+KMERF is, to the best of our knowledge, one of the first learned kernel that is proven to be characteristic.
+The empirical experiments presented here illustrate the potential advantages of learning kernels, specifically for independence and k-sample testing.

+In fact, multiscale graph correlation \citep{mgc1,mgc2} can be thought of, in a sense, as kernel learning: given $n$ samples, and a pair of kernel or distance functions, it chooses one of the approximately $n^2$ sparsified kernels, by excluding all but the nearest neighbors for each data point~\cite{mgc1,mgc2}.
+Because random forest can be thought of as a nearest neighbor algorithm~\cite{Lin2006-sb}, in a sense, the forest induced kernel is a natural extension of \citet{mgc1}, which leads to far more data-adaptive estimates of the nearest neighbors using supervised information.
+Moreover, proving that the random-forest induced kernel is characteristic is a first step towards building lifelong learning kernel machines with strong theoretical guarantees~\cite{Pentina2015-sm, vogelstein2021omnidirectional}.